generyand/vantage/docs/project-roadmap.md

 ---

-## Epic 7: General UI Polish & Notifications
+## Phase 7: General UI Polish & Notifications
 **Status:** Not Started
 **Description:** This is a cross-cutting epic that covers final polish and essential user experience features.